danelowe/glia_cells_example/README.md

 ## Unsure how to achieve something with Glia?
 Just create an issue on this github project.

-I/Someone will hopefully look at what you want to do, and consider adding examples to this app based on your feedback.
+I/Someone will hopefully look at what you want to do, and consider adding examples (or guide you in creating a PR) to this project based on your feedback.

 ## TODO: